We may earn money or products from the companies mentioned in this post.

 2. Arrive early for Oogie Boogie Bash to beat the crowds

 Do not show up at the parking lot/structure at the start of your mix-in time.
-If you are allowed to enter the parks at 3, be at the parking structure at 2.
-Everyone shows up about 15 minutes before they can get in to the park, so you will have a longer wait for security, shuttles, everything if you show up right around the time you can get in.
+If you are allowed to enter the parks at 3, be at the parking structure at 2:15.
+Everyone shows up about 15 minutes before they can get into the park, so you will have a long wait for security, shuttles, everything if you show up right around the time you can get in.

 3. Oogie Boogie Bash: Entry Tip – Wait To Get Your Wristband